stratosphereips/StratosphereLinuxIPS/docs/create_new_module.md

                         )
                 # describe the evidence
                 description = f'A connection to a local device {daddr}'
                 # the current profile is the source ip,
                 # this comes in the msg received in the channel
                 # the profile this evidence should be in, should be the profile of the attacker
                 # because this is evidence that this profile is attacker others right?
                 profile = ProfileID(ip=saddr)
                 # Profiles are split into timewindows, each timewindow is 1h,
                 # this if of the timewindwo comes in the msg received in the channel
                 twid_number = int(
                     msg['twid'].replace("timewindow",'')
                     )
                 timewindow = TimeWindow(number=twid_number)
-                # how many flows formed this evidence?
-                # in the case of scans, it can be way more than 1
-                conn_count = 1
                 # list of uids of the flows that are part of this evidence
-                uid_list = [uid]
+                uid_list = [flow.uid]
                 # no use the above info to create the evidence obj
                 evidence = Evidence(
                                 evidence_type=evidence_type,
                                 attacker=attacker,
                                 threat_level=threat_level,
-                                category=category,
                                 description=description,
                                 victim=victim,
                                 profile=profile,